 In any case, be sure to clearly and succinctly summarize any changes to the benefits options available to employees.
 Call their attention to these changes during the open enrollment meeting, and include them in a conspicuous place in your handouts and digital communication portal.

-3. Ensure That Employees Understand the Benefits and Drawbacks of High Deductible Health Plans
+3. Ensure That Employees Understand High Deductible Health Plans

-Does your client offer employees an HDHP?
-These can be beneficial to some employees, but many of them don’t understand how they work or how they’ll affect their finances.
+Does your client offer employees a high deductible health plan (HDHP)?
+While these plans can be beneficial to some employees, many people don’t understand how they work or how they’ll affect their finances if they get sick.
 Be sure to go over all of the benefits and drawbacks to HDHPs, using several example scenarios to ensure employees can apply the information to their own life circumstances.

 4. Encourage Employees to Access Wellness Initiatives